 Sumner Place— The houses in this area are haunted by a kind woman in a black woolen dress and shawl.
 At one time this woman was supposedly the nanny/housekeeper who lived in the attic of one of these old homes.
 The benevolent spirit is said to look after the families in the area by trying to help with domestic chores, such as doing the dishes and making beds.
 Also drawn to children, she looks after them and tries to calm them when they are upset.

 One child told his parents that this nice lady would read stories to him before he went to sleep and at one time a mysterious book was found in the child’s room that didn’t belong to the owners.
 However, the ghostly spirit evidently feels some animosity towards other babysitters or grandmothers that she considers competition.
 These people often report feeling a firm push out of the upstairs nursery by unseen hands.
 At one time the residents of 16 Sumner Place were so unnerved by her presence that an exorcism was conducted in the house.
 The lady in black left the residence, only to take up her duties again next door at 18 Sumner Place.
 Witnesses have also reported seeing her ghostly figure looking out of the attic window.

-The National Cemetery — The ghost of a woman by the name of Catherine Sutter has often been reported walking among the tombstones of the cemetery.
-In the fall of 1880, Catherine, with her husband and two children stopped at the fort on their way to Oregon territory.
+The National Cemetery — The ghost of a woman by the name of Catherine Rich (also reported as Sutter) has often been reported walking among the tombstones of the cemetery.
+In the fall of 1880, Catherine, with her husband Hiram and two children stopped at the fort on their way to Oregon territory, where Hiram became the post sutler.
 One day, her husband sent the children out to collect firewood, but they never returned.